EliavYair1/helpity/README.md

 ## helpity

-# a therapy react native app
+# a therapy finder react native app
 will be uploaded soon...